 Another thing to remember is that different aspects of TSC affect an individual’s life at different times.
 For example, you may be concerned about the heart tumors in a newborn baby who has just been diagnosed with TSC, but a person in his or her 40s may only need to be concerned about the kidney tumors.

-What Is TSC? is a good place to begin learning about the basics of the disorder.
+What Is TSC? is a good place to begin learning about the basics of the disorder; you can also download our comprehensive booklet called An Introduction to TSC or a more brief brochure called The TS Alliance is Here to Help.
 The booklet, In Their Own Words: Personal Journeys with TSC, features first-person stories about children and adults living with TSC.

 In addition, this website is packed full of information so spend some time browsing the different sections or use the Search function on the top right of each web page.
 For example, our Information Sheets section includes articles on a variety of issues related to TSC and an eMedicine article on the disorder.